 My health journey

 Reaching midlife, it's inevitable that most of us will have encountered our fair share of health concerns.
-And although I've had a few of my own health issues over the years, I'm now feeling in better health than ever before.
+And although I've had a few of my own health issues over the years, I now feel in better health than ever.

 My biggest struggles were always with food and weight, going right back to